vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/README.md

 Create an account on [GitHub](https://github.com/).
 It's free.
-Then shoot an email to one of the maintainers of the vimbook (e.g. beau.hilton@vumc.org) to be added to the organization.
+Then shoot an email with your username to one of the maintainers of the vimbook (e.g. beau.hilton@vumc.org) to be added to the organization.